cbeck88/strict-variant/README.md

 All the library definitions are made within the namespace `safe_variant`.

-I guess I recommend you to use a namespace alias for that, e.g. `namespace util = safe_variant;`, or use a series of using declarations.
+I guess I recommend that you use a namespace alias for that, e.g. `namespace util = safe_variant;`, or use a series of using declarations.
 In another project that uses this library, I did this: